 - the assumptions they make about the data based on domain knowledge(e.g., a variable is normally distributed), and

 Tea then "compiles" these into logical constraints to select valid statistical tests.
 Tests are considered valid if and only if all the assumptions they make about the data (e.g., normal distribution, equal variance between groups, etc.) hold.
 Tea then finally executes the valid tests.

-Bob Sturm’s neat take, from Bailey, R. A. (2008).
+Bailey, R. A. 2008.
 Design of Comparative Experiments.
+1 edition.
+Cambridge Series on Statistical and Probabilistic Mathematics.
 Cambridge; New York: Cambridge University Press.